weaverseant/weaverseant.github.io/README.md

 3. This repository will hold assignments for CTI 110
    # About Me
    ## My Interest
-    *Art - I take interest in all types of art forms creating and viewing\n *Traveling - I enjoy traveling, preferably somewhere warm near water
+    *Art - I take interest in all types of art forms creating and viewing

+    *Traveling - I enjoy traveling, preferably somewhere warm near water
    ## Websites I recommend
     * [Notion](https://www.notion.so) - This website is a good all in one workspace for notes, task management and databases.